ArmanSahota/JiraKPIWebsite/README.md

 3. Create a new API token
 4. Copy the token for use in the tool

-### Story Points Field ID (Auto-Detection Available!)
+### Story Points Field ID (Automatic Detection)
-The tool can now **automatically detect** your story points field!
-Just leave the field blank and it will find it for you.
+The tool **automatically detects** your story points field - no manual configuration needed!

-If you prefer to specify it manually, you can find your Jira instance's custom field ID:
+If you need to find your story points field ID for other purposes, you can use the detection script:

-**Method 1: Use the Detection Script (Recommended)**
 ```bash
 python detect_story_points_field.py --sprint-id 1230
 # or
 python detect_story_points_field.py --issue-key PROJ-123
 ```

-**Method 2: Manual Detection**
-1. Open any Jira issue in your browser
-2. Add `/rest/api/2/issue/ISSUE-KEY` to the URL
-3. Search the JSON for your story points value
-4. The field ID will be `customfield_XXXXX`

-**Method 3: Browser DevTools**
-1. Open a Jira issue with story points
-2. Open DevTools (F12) → Network tab
-3. Refresh the page and look for API calls
-4. Search responses for your story points value

-Common field IDs: `customfield_10016`, `customfield_10004`, `customfield_10026`
+The detection algorithm:
+1. Queries Jira field metadata to find fields matching "Story Points", "Story Point Estimate", or "Points"
+2. Excludes false positives (fields with "sprint", "date", "time", etc.)
+3. Falls back to numeric custom fields if name matching fails
+4. Uses common default `customfield_10016` as last resort

 ### Sprint ID
 Find the sprint ID from your Jira sprint URL: